 Although memory foam pillows aren’t for everyone it is widely agreed that they are great for dealing with any sorts of aches pains that occur through the night.

-They offer superior support of the neck as well as being naturally hypoallergenic.
-Memory foam pillows are definitely the cream of the crop.
+They offer superior support of the neck as well as being naturally hypoallergenic, definitely the cream of the crop.

 Filling: Memory Foam